autonomical1/ObsidianBackup/Chapter 22 Notes.md

 - Any closed loop in a circuit has $\Delta V = 0$

 **Series and Parallel Circuits**:
-- **Series circuit**: if circuit elements are connected directly to each other with no junction w
+- **Series circuit**: if circuit elements are connected directly to each other with no junction in between
+-